 We are struggling here to articulate a going-together of humans accomplished through their own efforts at “subtraction”―their own attempts to remember the soul in its action.
 A poem is just such an expression, sparing language from being submerged in facts and explanations about the given world.
 It spares language from too much understanding, and so gives it back to life.
 Perhaps this is why poetry could never place judgment and punishment at its center, except perhaps to raise an objection to those uses of language that punish it (and through its misuse abuse humans, animals, objects, the whole universe of being).
 Poetry’s subtraction from such uses (counting, reckoning, calculating, determining, etc.), preparing it for a future communion, implies a gesture of forgiveness.
 It opens a space for histories to be rewritten, against the fantasy of closed worlds and the retributive finalities that come with them.
 The poem makes, instead, for the open field, the light that refracts the invisible.

 But the poem’s openness corresponds in turn to its strictures, to the exigencies of its singular expression, which is clearly never a pure free reign.
 The control of the poet, the art, is exerted on the excess of language in its servility, stupidity, and superfluity.
 A poet may write many things, but nothing ever minimizes the sparing use of language the poem must make if it is to avoid the insipid bellowing and blaring language is normally used for.
 Its “infinitely small vocabulary” turns it into a channel for exact expressions and thoughts, inimitable and inexchangeable.
-It is this restraint exerted upon language that allows the poem to bear a silence in itself, to be the pregnant pause of its own eventality, to sign its singularity and suchness with seal that can’t be forged.
+It is this restraint exerted upon language that allows the poem to bear a silence in itself, to be the pregnant pause of its own eventality, to sign its singularity and suchness with a seal that can’t be forged – nor forgotten.

 And so the poem hovers forever between empty speechlessness and its voicing, bearing witness to a (im)potentiality to speak that is never exhausted in speaking, ever on the threshold of its own becoming-event.
 The poem knows that the latter requires special conditions, namely, that the parameters of the poem be “scanned.”
 But scansion is not limited to analyses of the poem’s composition (breaks, feet, rhymes, etc.).
 Scansion can only be thought as a dwelling-in, or as an exposure-to, the threshold that the poem itself is.
 The eyes run up and down the lines, revisiting turns endlessly, each time in preparation for the advancement of the encounter, each time listening in for what thought is granted.
 This act amounts to a gradual absorption of the poem’s unique chemical (vocalization is also an injestion) and spirit (contemplation implies concepts and so participates in the general movement of human thinking).
 But the complex molecule that is the poem does not only have to search the body for receptors; it also has to turn our soul into one.
 This becoming-receptor of the soul mirrors the dynamic at play in the poem’s own strictures, the counter-violence it must do to itself to uphold its silence, the strain exerted against its own discourse.